Education MA, Children's Learning in Informal and Formal Contexts II, 7.5 credits

 Publisher: Springer

-Scientific articles relevant to the course content and chosen field will be added.
+Additional scientific articles relevant to the course content and the chosen area will be added.

 Reference literature